 We are often asked what make our Screenflex partitions so stable?
 And we believe that is a great question!
 Our background is in architecture as we follow the basic principles of weight disbursement.
 There are four scientific factors to consider when making something stable.

-- The height of the center of gravity versus the base support– The lower the center of gravity the increase in stability.
+- The height of the center of gravity versus the base support– The lower the center of gravity the increase of stability.
 That is why we have a wide base to our room dividers.

 - The location of the center of gravity– The lower the better.
 Our wide base support is located 5 inches from the floor to allow ample space for the caster wheels to move.

 - Body mass or weight– Our room dividers are actually lightweight and easy to move.
 Our steel frames and base distribute the weight where it needs to be, near the bottom of the unit.

 Finally, our self-leveling casters adjust to minor variations in your floor, making your Screenflex room divider stand straight, even if your floor is not.